richvreeland/mini-metro-audio-toolkit/README.md

+# Mini Metro Audio Toolkit

+This toolkit contains a guide, and a VSCode setup for working on Audio Loadout .txt files for Mini Metro.
+If you use a different code editor, the JSON Schema file may still come in handy for setting up error linting/etc. in the environment of your choice.

+For VSCode, simply copy the .jsonc and .code-workspace file into the same directory where you're working on the Loadout text files.

 # Mini Metro : Guidelines for Building a City Soundscape

 Each city in Mini Metro has its own text file which specifies how the music and sound for that city should be.
 For instance, London has a file `london.txt`.
 All of these text files inherit from a base text file, `city.txt`.
 This file contains the default settings for all cities.
 Any of these settings can be overridden by individual cities.